SERVIR-Amazonia/barbados-training/ceo/03_Map-validation-with-CEO.md

 **Crowdsourcing Exercise!!
 We will all collect points in one project to crowdsource our efforts**

-Back in the Institutions page, click on Kyle Woodward's project - 'Land Cover Sample Interpretation - Kyle Woodward' and start Collecting.
+Back in the Institutions page, use your trainer's Project and start Collecting.
+It should take only a few minutes to collect dozens of points together.
 When you see a message that there are no more plots to analyze we are done!

-Like we've done before, we will then download this project's resulting sample dataset as a CSV from the Institution page.
+Like we've done before, we will then download this project's resulting sample dataset as a CSV from the `Institution` page.

 # Assess Accuracy and Estimate Area in Google Sheets